Major winter storm: South braces for big blast of snow, ice

 “We’re selling everything you might expect: sleds, but also salt, shovels and firewood,” Wagler said from Abbeville Hardware on Friday.
 That region faced predictions of a quarter-inch (0.6 centimeters) of ice or more on trees and power lines, which could lead to days without electricity.

-By Friday, the fast-moving storm had already dropped heavy snow across a large swath of the Midwest, where travel conditions deteriorated and scores of schools closed or moved to online instruction.

-The storm, after its expected weekend dip into the Southeast, was then expected to head into the Northeast while dropping snow, sleet and rain around the densely populated Eastern Seaboard.

-A winter storm watch extended from just north of metro Atlanta to Arkansas in the west and Pennsylvania in the north, covering parts of 10 states including Kentucky, Ohio and West Virginia.
-Travel problems could extend into metro Atlanta, where about 2 inches (5 centimeters) of snow brought traffic to a slip-sliding halt in 2014, an event still known as “Snowmaggedon.”
+A winter storm warning extended from just north of metro Atlanta to Arkansas in the west and upstate New York in the north, covering parts of at least 14 states including Kentucky, Ohio and West Virginia.
+Travel problems could extend into metro Atlanta.

-A mixture of ice and up to an inch (2.5 centimeters) of snow is expected in Atlanta, according to an advisory issued Saturday by the National Weather Service.
+A mixture of ice and up to 2 inches (5 centimeters) of snow is expected in Atlanta, according to an advisory issued Saturday by the National Weather Service.
+Atlanta is also predicted to see sustained winds of up to 35 mph (56 kph) with gusts as high as 60 mph (95 kph).

-At Dawsonville Hardware about 60 miles (95 kilometers) north of Atlanta, owner Dwight Gilleland said he was already out of heaters by noon Friday and only had five bags of salt and sand left.

-“I think the pandemic has made people more anxious than normal,” he said.

-“People are stocking up and erring on the side of caution,” said Story, director of the Rabun County Chamber of Commerce.
-“It could be the proverbial calm before the storm.”

-Story’s main concern is the potential loss of power.
-“It can take a while up here for us to have power restored because we do have more remote areas and mountain roads,” he said.
+Nearly 2,000 flights within the U.S. have already been canceled for Sunday in anticipation of snow and ice in the South, according to the flight tracking site flightaware.com, which tracks flight cancellations worldwide.
+A major U.S. airport hub for American Airlines – Charlotte Douglas International Airport in North Carolina – led the list of cancellations for Sunday at U.S. airports.

+American Airlines canceled nearly 500 Sunday flights, or 17% of its daily schedule.
+Atlanta-based Delta Air Lines canceled more than 130 of its Sunday flights, the flight tracking site showed.

-Possible power outages and travel problems could be exacerbated by any coating of ice — and winds gusting to 35 mph (55 kph), the National Weather Service said.
+Possible power outages and travel problems could be exacerbated by any coating of ice — and winds gusting to 60 mph (95 kph) in some areas, the National Weather Service said.

 “Hopefully, the storm will underdeliver, but it could overdeliver.
 We just don’t know,” said Georgia Gov. Brian Kemp as he announced storm preparations.
 He was taking no chances as he declared a state of emergency and crews began treating major roads and highways in north Georgia.